projectatomic/atomic-enterprise-training/eap-latest-setup.md

 ### Hostnames

-- All of your VMs must be able to access one another by each other's hostname.
+- All of your machines *must* be able to access one another by each other's hostname.

-  In almost all cases, when referencing VMs you must use hostnames and the hostnames that you use must match the output of `hostname -f` on each of your nodes.
+  In almost all cases, when referencing machines you must use hostnames and the hostnames that you use must match the output of `hostname -f` on each of your nodes.
 Forward DNS resolution of hostnames is an **absolute requirement**.
 This training document assumes the following configuration: